 The mountainous district of Umphang is well known not only for its elephants, but also for its incredible landscapes and natural sceneries.
 Set amid numerous national parks, mountains and lakes, you will find yourself surrounded by natural beauty at its finest.
 Umphang offers a peaceful environment and a perfect setting to see the elephants enjoying their natural habitat.
 Bring your hiking shoes as there are lots of great short trekking options here !

 This program allows you to spend time bonding and fully engaging with these incredible elephants as they roam in their natural habitat.
-You will feed, walk with and swim with the elephants on a daily basis.
+You will feed, walk with and swim with the elephants a number of times during your stay.

 You will help with the preparation of food for the elephants which comes in the form of banana grass, sugarcane and banana trees.
 You will be spending time alongside experienced mahouts, who have spent their entire lives gaining an understanding of the elephants and how best to care for them.